banglea669/CIS220/readme.txt

-This repository is used to store CIS220 Homework
+This repository is used to store CIS220 Homework.
+This is a change.